-There’s a scene in the early episodes of UnREAL, Lifetime‘s smash TV show about the producers of a Bachelor-style TV show, where one of the contestants Anna learns that her father’s died and the show’s producers tried to keep it from her.
+There’s a scene in the early episodes of Stan-exclusive series UnREAL, Lifetime’s smash TV show about the producers of a Bachelor-style reality TV show, where one of the contestants Anna learns that her father’s died and the show’s producers tried to keep it from her.
 So, she legs it.

 Still in her ballgown, she steals a golf buggy and escapes from the show, only to have producers chase after her and bring her back, with a tear-strewn face and dirty feet.
 Understandable, no?
 Her dad just died.
 Yet later, the producer Rachel (for her own, ethically dubious reasons) cuts the footage to make it look like Anna went ‘crazy’ and started attacking other contestants of her own free will.

 The point is: reality television is (often) anything but.

 There’s a classic Reddit thread that went berserk with insiders spilling the deets on which reality TV shows are real, and which are 100% faked.

 Redditor chet11 asked: “People who have been on reality TV shows, what’s rigged and what’s not?”
 We’ve cobbled together some of the most intriguing answers below.

 I had a friend on ‘Cash In The Attic’ in the UK.
 The idea is that some antique dealers and so on will scout around in your attic/garage/shed and ‘find’ valuable items to sell.

 They found precisely fuck all in my friend’s house, so they pulled some paintings and a vase out of the van, ‘found’ them, then asked him to go and get changed so they could film a segment from ‘after the sale’.